 Step #1: What’s in it for the people who visit your site?

-The best way to analyse which keyword to target is to analyze how well your content compliments the searchers intentions.
+The best way to analyze which keyword to target is to analyze how well your content compliments the searcher’s intentions.
 If you sell SEO services, then if you choose a keyword such as “SEO Consultant” or “SEO service”, or “SEO expert”, it makes sense rather than going after general keywords like “SEO” or “Search Engine Optimization” or “SEO tips”.

 Google and other search engines are in business for one reason.
-They provide relevant results to theirs users.
+They provide relevant results to their users.
 If the users search for something and they find sites irrelevant to their queries, they wouldn’t use the search engine anymore.
-Do you think Google will risk its billion dollar business?
+Do you think Google will risk it’s billion dollars business?

 That’s why it’s important to make it a win-win situation.
 The searcher wins because they find relevant information, the search engines win because they delivered what the user wanted, and you win because you got a reader or a customer.